Code-Institute-Submissions/MikaCodez-TicTacToeTournament_OctResub/README.md

 The user should be able to interact with this game on a basic level by clicking and competing against the computer and making an outcome of either
 Win/Lose/Tie.

-This should be an aenjoyable experience for any user that has played Tic tac Toe before.
+This should be an enjoyable experience for any user that has played Tic tac Toe before.

-As a user, As I play the game I expect to see my score recorded as long as I play the game.
+As a user, As I play the game I expect to see my wins recorded as long as I play the game.

 Have instructions detailing to myself and other users on how to play the game.